 The DALRRD-NAMC TradeProbe 78 (August 2019) includes the article “Eco-labelling and Geographical Indication for better market access and inclusive growth”.

 At present government runs several natural resource management programmes like Working for Water, Working for Wetlands, and LandCare.
 The New Growth Path, looking to create five-million new jobs by 2020, looks beyond these to the broader green economy where substantial opportunities exist for job creation, particularly in biodiversity, waste and natural resource management services.

 A number of departments and agencies have responsibility for matters relating to biodiversity and agriculture, including the following:

-- Department of Environmental Affairs www.environment.gov.za The National Biodiversity Economy Strategy is at the heart of promoting guardianship of wildlife within communities.
+- Department of Forestry, Fisheries and the Environment www.environment.gov.za The National Biodiversity Economy Strategy is at the heart of promoting guardianship of wildlife within communities.
 Read more about this and other policies on the website.

 - SANBI www.sanbi.org

-- Department of Agriculture, Forestry and Fisheries (DAFF) www.daff.gov.za
+- Department of Agriculture, Land Reform and Rural Development (DALRRD) www.dalrrd.gov.za

 Provincial Government and Nature Conservation Bodies